mnot/I-D/binary-structured-headers/draft.md

 ### Links

-The field-value of the Link header field {{!RFC8288}} can be represented in Binary Structured Headers by representing the URI-Reference as a string, and link-param as parameters.
+The field-value of the Link header field {{!RFC8288}} can be represented in Binary Structured Fields by representing the URI-Reference as a string, and link-param as parameters.

 * Link: SH-Link